Fjscah/myspine/readme.md

 # Introduction
-The project provides a set of codes for microscope-fluorescencent neuronal iamges' spine annotation ,deep training (torch) and identification.
+The project provides a set of codes for Microscope-Fluorescent Spine images' annotation ,deep training (torch) and identification.
 # Directory structure
 The code still needs to be cleaned up and optimized.
 The current spine analysis pipeline include two steps: